Stanley Sue: Biography

 Stanley Sue was born on February 13, 1944, in Portland, Oregon to Tom and Lucy Sue.
-Sue is a second generation Chinese American.
-He 4 siblings David, Lynda, and Leslie and Derald Wing Sue, Professor of Psychology and Education at Teachers College, Columbia University, with whom he collaborated extensively.
+Sue was a second generation Chinese American.
+He had four siblings - David, Lynda Leslie and Derald Wing Sue, Professor of Psychology and Education at Teachers College, Columbia University, with whom he collaborated extensively.
 Sue and his brother Derald were co-founders of the Asian American Psychological Association.
-He married Sophia in 1969, in which they celebrated 55 years of marriage before he died.
+He married Sophia in 1969 and they celebrated 55 years of marriage before he died.
 Even though he was known as a leading psychologist, he was also someone who valued time with his family, students and colleagues.
 He is not only remembered as a remarkable psychologist but as someone who brought warmth and energy into people's lives.

-The social and political time that Sue was born in was post–World War II, where Asian American faced prejudice and discrimination due to their ethnicity.
-Asian American communities faced discrimination, stereotypes, and had limited access to schools, housing, and jobs.
+The social and political time that Sue was born in, was post–World War II, where Asian Americans faced prejudice and discrimination due to their ethnicity.
+Asian American communities faced stereotypes, and had limited access to schools, housing, and jobs.
 In the 1960s and 1970s, where Sue was pursuing higher education and beginning his career, there was a lot of civil unrest.
 The Civil Rights Movement was prevalent as they were fighting against inequality in education, health care, and job opportunities.
 This greatly influenced and furthered his interest in culture and mental health.

 Sue received his B.S. degree in Psychology at the University of Oregon in 1966.
 He subsequently attended graduate school at the University of California, Los Angeles (UCLA), where he obtained an M.A. degree in 1967 and a Ph.D. in Clinical Psychology in 1971.
 Sue's doctoral dissertation on modes of reducing cognitive dissonance was conducted under the supervision of Bertram Raven.
 Sue was a member of the faculty at the University of Washington, UCLA, and the University of California, Davis prior to joining the faculty at Palo Alto University in 2011.

-One of the mentors that greatly influenced him throughout his education was Bertram Raven.
-He was Sue's major advisor and dissertation chair, mentored him and strongly encouraged him on his work with social issues.
-Other mentors, like Nathaniel Wagner and Robert Chin, encouraged him to focus his research on ethnicity and mental health.
-Their influence fueled his passion in studying disparities in mental health care and improving services for minority communities.